 Cherry.
 However, any tree in good condition in the right spot may be

-To preserve the trees you elect to keep, follow these 3 steps:
+To preserve the trees you decide to keep, follow these 3 steps:

 1. Cut trenches for utility lines

-2. No excavating equipment or heavy trucks should be driven over the roots
+2. No excavating equipment or heavy trucks should be driven over top

 (most tree roots are located from the trunk to just beyond the

 branch tips).
 Fence this area off with temporary fencing.
 Following

 this advice will also protect tree trunks from 'nicks' caused by

 excavation equipment like you see in the photo below.

 3. Don't change the soil grade around trees by raising or lowering